mmaysami/RoboData/docs/README.md

 ```

 ## Imputer
-The *RoboFeaturizer* class usese the *RoboImputer* class to fill up the missing values which follows the simple imputing rules below:
+The class *RoboImputer* performs filling up the missing values with the lows the simple imputing rules below.
+This class is used in pro-processing of data thorough the *RoboFeaturizer* class.
  - Column dtype    :   Imputing Value
  - object/category :   most frequent value in the column
  - float           :   mean of column values